-For the most part the Foundation has no plans of its own and instead supports institutions that it often selects on the basis of intuition.
+What characterizes For the most part the Foundation has no plans of its own and the Foundation and sets it apart? instead supports institutions that it often selects on the basis of intuition.
 It relies a lot on affinity and friendship.
 In Louis Roederer's view art cannot be divorced from one's experience of it, and the House tries to live by Louis Jouvet's call to put more art into life and more life into art.
 The same can be said to apply to wine.
 I think this aspiration to infuse wine with poetry will direct the course of the Foundation for a long time to come.